jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 credentials in the incident dataset.
-This makes sense because there is much more to try to exploit on APIs than just credentials.But what if you dont have consumer facing web applications or APIs?
+This makes sense because there is much more to try to exploit on APIs than just credentials.
+But what if you dont have consumer facing web applications or APIs?
 What if you already enforce strict password policies, such as a monthly rotation